osrf/gazebo_tutorials/architecture/tutorial.md

  * **Internal API:** None

  The GUI library uses QT to visualize the simulation and allow user interaction.
- The user may control the flow of time by pausing or changing time step size.
+ The user may control the flow of time by pausing or changing time step size via GUI widgets.
  The user may also modify the scene by adding, modifying, or removing models.
  Additionally there are some tools for visualizing and logging simulated sensor data.